 Visit Ben Duoc Memorial Temple

-Back in time with the Military liberation zone’s reenactment areas
+Back in time with the Military Liberation Zone’s reenactment areas

 Embody a soldier in Shooting ranges